masalife/masalife-holding/README.md

-# masalife.co — holding page
+# masa.life — holding page

 Single static page on the `.co` apex.
 Brand-correct, quiet, no funnel.
 Lives **outside** the Lovable app so a change here can never break Masa.